abieler/ices-desktop/README.md

   // e.g. used for brightness calculation of dust grains }

---noclib
-  do not use any shared c library
-  If you never defined --clib this is unnecessary.
-It is only used to remove a c library that has been used in previous runs.
+--docheckshadow   yes or no if shadow calculation is needed.
+  If yes, the line of sight calculation will skip values along the LOS which are in the shadow.
+If no, the full LOS will be computed.

---meshfile        .ply file of the body surface mesh") --meshfileshadow  .ply file of the body surface mesh for shadow calc.")
+--meshfileshadow  .ply file of the body surface mesh for shadow calculation.
+You can provide a coarser resolution of the actual shape model mesh for the shadow calculation.
+This will decrease the CPU time for the LOS calculations.

---docheckshadow   yes or no if shadow calculation is needed") --datafile        .full path to h5 AMPS output file") --clean           remove 'lib' and 'input' dirs in tmpfile") --help            show this message"
+--clean           remove 'lib' and 'input' dirs in tmpfile") --help            show this message"